cfms-website/STV/README.md

 A Python-based elections tabulator utilizing a single transferable vote system with support for custom election configurations and dynamic ballot format parsing.

+This election tabulator uses the Droop quota as the winning condition and the Gregory method for surplus re-allocation.

 ## Screenshot
 <img align="center" src="https://i.imgur.com/sivOhHi.gif" alt="CFMS Election Tabulator gif">